-When you’re ready to take your large goods vehicle (LGV) instructor theory test, book your test at a local test centre using the guide below.
+When you’re ready to take your heavy goods vehicle (HGV) instructor theory test, book your test at a local test centre using the guide below.
 Remember, you must pass your theory test before you can take your practical test.

-The LGV instructor theory test costs £66: for full details of test costs, visit GOV.UK.
+The HGV instructor theory test costs £66: for full details of test costs, visit GOV.UK.

 Booking your theory test